dotnet/roslyn/docs/features/NativeIntegerAttribute.md

 Each type reference in metadata may have an associated `NativeIntegerAttribute` with a `bool[]` where each `bool` represents whether the associated type is a native integer (`nint` or `nuint` in C#) or the underlying type (`System.IntPtr` or `System.UIntPtr`).
+Custom modifiers associated with the type reference are ignored.

 A type reference may have at most one `NativeIntegerAttribute`.
 The attribute is not inherited.